 You can lose your MOT tester status if you don’t take training and pass an assessment between 1 April and 31 March each year.

-If you qualified as an MOT tester with an external training provider (not DVSA) in the current training year, you don’t need to start taking the training and assessment until the next training year.
+If you qualify as an MOT tester in the current training year, you don’t need to start taking the training and assessment until the next training year.

 Vehicle classes you test

 All the vehicle classes are split into 2 groups: